 Day 2 to 7: After a hearty breakfast, we take off for our great hiking trip!
 This 30-minute flight takes us through the Yukon plateau before reaching the Ogilvie mountains.
 When we set foot on the shore of a small lake in the middle of the mountain wilderness and once the plane has left again to Mayo, we are alone, far from anyone or any sign of civilization!
 For 7 days, we hike across the Ogilvie Mountains, where no trail can be found apart from the game trails created by the fauna that lives here: bears, moose, caribou, wolves, sheep, etc. We are always on the lookout for these animals, not only for safety but also to enjoy the excitement of seeing them evolve in their natural habitat.

 Using only our paper maps, a compass and our knowledge of the area, we make our way through valleys and passes, across creek and along ridges all the way to Tombstone Territorial Park.
+Each night, we get to a different camp in the wilderness and enjoy home-made dehydrated meals.
 We hike approximately 6h/day with elevation gain ranging from +300m to +800m.
 The terrain is diverse and uneven (scree slopes, side hilling, bushwhacking, ridge walking…) with a couple sections where certain people could feel the fear of heights.
 Therefore, this trekking is recommended for experienced hikers in good physical condition looking for an uncommon adventure!